Reixalas/Microbiome-Shotgun-IBD/README.md

 * **K-mer Slicing:** The program divides the reads into even smaller fragments called k-mers.
 * **Connection by Overlap:** If two k-mers are identical, the computer understands they come from the same DNA fragment and connects them.
 * **Contig Construction:** Following these connections, the algorithm builds increasingly longer continuous sequences called contigs.

+## Stage 5: Taxonomic Classification (Kraken2)

+After reconstructing the sequences (contigs) or filtering the reads, the next objective is to identify "who is there".
+For this, we use **Kraken2**, a taxonomic classification system that uses exact alignments of k-mers to assign taxonomic labels to sequencing reads.

+### 5.1.
+Database Preparation
+Kraken2 relies on a reference database to perform identifications.
+For this study, the **Standard Database** has been used, which includes:

+* **RefSeq:** Archaea, Bacteria, and Viruses.

+The database construction was performed using the `kraken2-build --standard` command.